propalparolnapervom/CICD/JENKINS/Groovy_scripts.md

 `Dashboard` -> `Manage Jenkins` -> `Manage Nodes and Clouds` -> Click on node (probably, `master`) -> `Script Console`

 ## How to kill zombie job
+`JobFullPath` is the `Full project name` you can find on the web-page of the branch for your Job.

 ```
 def zombieJobFullPath = 'Full/Job/Path'